After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 And that was the last time Tracey ever saw her.

-Despite everything she has been through, Tracey now has three children aged 36, 29 and 25.
+Despite everything she’s been through, Tracey now has three grown children aged 36, 29 and 25.

-“I don’t drink, don’t do drugs and I have three well-educated, grown, mature children,” she said.
+“I don’t drink, don’t do drugs and I have three well-educated, grown, mature children.

 “The statistics say I should’ve been a prostitute, been on drugs and beat my kids.”